MacSmitty8/total_recall/README.md

 ### Research

 5. What is pseudocoding and why should you do it?
+   My Ans: Pseudocoding is writing code in spoken language so that others can understand what the general feel for what the code will be used for/look like.
+It helps make people who aren't exactly "code-fluent" to understand how certain aspects of a website or a function would work.

 Pseudocoding is writing code in plain spoken language that humans can understand.